Somainer/lisa-lang/README.md

 ### Macros
 Defining a macro in Lisa is similar to defining a closure.
 `(define-macro (name args*) body*)`
-Macros are dynamic scoped.
+Macros are executed static scoped.
 Every argument are passed without any calculation.
-Macros should eventually return a expression which will be expanded where invoked.
+Macros should eventually return an expression which will be expanded where invoked.
+If you want to refer to a value dynamically, use `dynamic-resolve` macro which only works inside macros.
+This macro will lookup through calling chain to resolve the symbol in dynamic scope.
 Since code is data in Lisa, you can generate code by quote and unquote or returning an list.
 To quote an expression, use syntax sugar `'<expression>`. `~<expression>` is the syntax sugar for unquoting an expression.